Smith Campus Center: Design

 After the first phase of construction in 1963, the Harvard Crimson cited a local joke: "The one nice feature about Holyoke Center is that it's the one place in Cambridge from which you can't see Holyoke Center".
 Within a few years the building's novel design and technical features began to present numerous difficulties, which a Harvard official likened to "a five-car accident at an intersection.
 You just can't tell what caused it."
 These included crumbling of exterior structural concrete and an inefficient three-pipe heating and cooling system.

 It was Harvard's first highrise building, and has been called a "gray elephant" for the color of its concrete facades.

 Artworks

 From 1964 to 1979, the penthouse dining room was decorated with five large paintings installed by Mark Rothko, an Abstract Expressionist artist.
 Due to high levels of direct sunlight onto the paintings and the presence of lithol red's calcium salt, the paintings faded severely and were moved to protective storage in 1979.
 Since their removal, the artworks have been publicly displayed only five times, most recently from November 2014 to July 2015, at the newly renovated Harvard Art Museums.

-Danh Vō's We the People was installed in honor of Drew Gilpin Faust as part of the renovation of the building in 2018.